shukmeister/superchat/README.md

 2. Sign up for a free account
 3. Create a new API key
 4. Copy the key (starts with `sk-or-`)

-## Configuration
+5. Add credits to your account at https://openrouter.ai/credits

-Replace `ADD-YOUR-KEY-HERE` with your real API key and run:
+Then run the following command but replace `ADD-YOUR-KEY-HERE` with your real API key and run:

 ```bash
 echo "OPENROUTER_API_KEY=ADD-YOUR-KEY-HERE" > ~/.env